What To Put In A Wildfire “Go Bag”

 • Printed list of emergency contact phone numbers

 FEMA also recommends creating and regularly updating a detailed inventory of your home and belongings.
-Make sure that it is easily accessible during an evacuation.
+In addition, it is advisable to make it easily accessible during an evacuation.
 This inventory should include:

 • A written list of the contents of your home, including descriptions and values of valuable items.